I know why the media is so absorbed with this and why they're polling everybody on this.

 It's always a pleasure.

-Have a great one, dear.
+Have a great one, Derek.

-And um gerbil procedures.
+And gerbil procedures.

 I'm still caught on that.

-No, I wasn't making it up from the Democrat talking point slideshow.
+No, I wasn't making it up from the Democrat Talking Point Slideshow.

-The presentation's final page of don'ts, counsels Democrats against claiming that the health care law will reduce costs and the deficit.
+The presentation's final page of don'ts counsels Democrats against claiming that the health care law will reduce costs and the deficit.

 They are not to talk about that now.